paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-10.markdown

 In 1999 however, news programmes on ITV, like those on Channels 4 and 5, no longer used the ITN name or branding, and used the ITV name instead -- reinforcing this brand rather than ITN's own.

-{% figure 4up "Figure 43: As provider of news to ITV, ITN were forced to remove all its name and branding, using a separate 'ITV News' name.
+{% figure figure--image-quartet "Figure 43: As provider of news to ITV, ITN were forced to remove all its name and branding, using a separate 'ITV News' name.
 This was to re-enforce ITV's brand further, rather than ITN's" %}
 ![ITV Evening News titles, 1999](/assets/images/essays/dissertation/figure-43a.png)
 ![ITV Evening News titles, 1999](/assets/images/essays/dissertation/figure-43b.png)
 ![ITV Evening News titles, 1999](/assets/images/essays/dissertation/figure-43c.png)